john-lay/learn-z80-assembly/README.md

 ## Lesson 4 - Stack, Strings, IFDEF, IX, IY, Call

 Writing ASCII characters to memory and invoke sub-routines with call.
+Use temporary variables with define byte (db)